RI White Collar Crimes Attorney Advocating for Your Rights

 The consequences of an identity fraud conviction rely on whether or not the individual has faced prior convictions for the same offense.

 - A first offense involves up to $5,000 in fines and three years in prison.

 - A second offense carries no less than three years in prison, but no more than five years, and up to $10,000 in fines.

 - A third offense may result in five to ten years in prison, and up to $15,000 in fines.

 Additionally, an individual convicted of identity theft may face probation and be ordered to pay restitution to anyone affected by the alleged crime.

 Speak with Our Qualified Identity Theft Lawyers Today – Request Your Consultation

 Let Abilheira Law bridge the gap to justice for you or your loved one facing charges for identity theft.
 We believe that you are innocent until proven otherwise; allow us to fight on your behalf and seek out the best possible result available.

 Our firm has a history of successful case results and we do not relent when it comes to protecting your rights and your future.
 Making ourselves available 24 hours a day, 7 days a week, we place our clients as our number one priority.

-To schedule a free initial consultation with our Rhode Island criminal defense lawyers, call our office!
+To schedule a free initial consultation with our Rhode Island identity theft lawyers, call our office!